LiskArchive/lisk-sdk/README.md

-# Lisk
+# Daya

-Lisk is a next generation crypto-currency and decentralized application platform, written entirely in JavaScript.
+Daya is a next generation crypto-currency and decentralized application platform, written entirely in JavaScript.
 For more information please refer to our website: https://lisk.io/.

 ## Installation